-Goods imported into the UK, with the UK as the final destination from the EU, where the goods are exported from the EU via air will be subject to the same requirements as existing Rest of World (RoW) imports as detailed in SECTION 1.1.3.
-In particular, customs control and formalities will apply to all goods arriving in the UK from the EU.
-Also where necessary, additional requirements will apply as detailed in SECTION 1.2.
-From January 2021, goods with a final destination of the UK and imported into the UK by air will be subject to the staged approach as detailed in SECTION 0.1.
+Goods imported into the UK, with the UK as the final destination from the EU, where the goods are exported from the EU via air are subject to the same requirements as existing Rest of World (RoW) imports as detailed in Section 1.1.3.
+In particular, customs control and formalities apply to all goods arriving in the UK from the EU.
+Also where necessary, additional requirements apply as detailed in Section 1.2.
+Following January 2021, goods with a final destination of the UK and imported into the UK by air are subject to the staged approach as detailed in Section 0.1.